lyellread/cs427-final-project/documentation/documentation.md

 }
 \end{center}

+TODO: Define types and formalize scheme in tex

 Here we define a library of functions that will handle the generation and storage of the Master Key that will be used to encrypt and decrypt the stored keys in the manager.
 The Master Key is generated with function `KeyGen`, which samples a string of length `klen`.
 This sampling will come from the machine's built-in random device, such as `/dev/urandom`.

 This Master Key will be stored on the machine, encrypted.
 The encryption and decryption of the Master Key will be done with a password and in the CTR mode, as shown in the remaining two functions, Pass2Key() and EncKey().
 The correct, salted hash of the password will be stored alongside the encrypted Master Key.